Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/select-files-to-back-up.md

 * **Open in dialog**
   Invokes a new dialog window displaying the file tree.

-* Show legend
+* **Show legend**
-  Invokes a dialog window explaining the
+  Invokes a dialog window explaining how to interpret the different states of check boxes in the file tree, as follows.